Holographic Foliations: Self-Similar Quasicrystals from Hyperbolic Honeycombs: 2D Quasicrystals from 3,5,3 Tiling of H3

 Now we can ask about the curvature of a prototile.
 We identify our prototiles with neighbourhoods of vertices $v$ in the tiling.
 If the tiling is by regular $p$-gons with internal angle $\alpha$, then the curvature contribution from the single vertex in the prototile is $K_v^{\text{reg,gen}}$.
 However, the faces making the tile will also be curved.
 There are $n(v)$ faces that meet at a vertex, but each face is a part of $p$ equal sized neighbourhoods.
 Hence the total curvature carried by a prototile built around an $n$-vertex $v$ is:

-In other words, the total curvature carried by a prototile around $v$ in curved space is the same as the as the vertex curvature in flat space.
-For $1$, $3$, and $4$ tiles in the $\{3,5,3\}$ tiling we have
+In other words, the total curvature carried by a prototile around $v$ in curved space is the same as the as the vertex curvature in flat space.\footnote{It is interesting to compare this formula with the one usually used in Regge calculus \cite{Regge:1961px}, where the faces are taken to be flat, and the curvature is entirely supported at the vertices.} For $1$, $3$, and $4$ tiles in the $\{3,5,3\}$ tiling we have

 We recognize the numbers in \eqref{eq:353Curvature} as the (up to scaling) coefficients in \eqref{eq:Euler_constraint2}.

 We can give additional insight to this non-coincidence in terms of our substitution matrix.
 We can map our 2D surface $\Sigma = \partial S_i$ to a ``vector'' $\ket{\Sigma}$.
 Our choice of prototiles as neighbourhoods of $1$, $3$, and $4$ vertices in $\Sigma$ gives a basis where $\ket{\Sigma} = (V_1, V_3, V_4)^T$.
 We can view \eqref{eq:Euler_constraint2} as an inner product